asangvnit/sysprog-workshop/Setup.md

 # Prerequisites for Systems Programming Workshop

 ## What you should know?

+In order to make the most from this seminar, we expect that you have a good background in following areas.

 - Basic Computer Architecture
 - Basic Operating System Concepts
 - Basic Shell commands